Feedback - From Slack to Discord - 13 months later

 ❌ No thread, and it is a pain.

 Let's face it, no thread conversation on Discord is painful.
 If you are familiar with Slack, thread conversation is perfect for grouping related messages into a sub conversation.
-Limiting the number of notifications that will probably not get the interest of everyone.
+Limiting the number of notifications will probably not get the interest of everyone.
 It's a combination of public and private chat.
 At Qovery, because there is no thread conversation, the rule is if we have a long discussion, we use the emoji 🤙 to signal that we are better to continue the conversation into a voice channel.
 I hope the Discord team will consider adding the thread feature.
 Thousands of users are requesting it.

 ❌ No user email access.